 Question III.5.2.
 Do information systems governed in a way that reflects principles of good practice?

 Question III.5.3.
-Is there sufficient staff capacity and resources in SA-CT to identify needs of beneficiaries, onboard them, communicate decisions, refer them to service providers, follow up on their access and provide them quality services/accompanying measures?
+Is there sufficient staff capacity and resources in SA-CT to identify needs of beneficiaries, enroll them, communicate decisions, refer them to service providers, follow up on their access and provide them quality services/accompanying measures?

 Question III.5.4.
 Are there periodic assessments of beneficiary experience in accessing the program with actionable recommendations?